NORTHEAST WILDERNESS TRUST

 info [@] newildernesstrust.org

 Opportunities to protect thousands of acres as wilderness are rare in the Green Mountain State.
-Rarer still is the chance to preserve such a landscape that also captures the headwaters of two major rivers, is integral to regional wildlife connections, and carries on the legacy of multiple generations of sound land stewardship.
+Rarer still is the chance to preserve the headwaters of two major rivers, regional wildlife connections, and honor the legacy of multiple generations of sound land stewardship.

-The 5,459 acres that comprise the future Preserve include stunning northern hardwood forests, a diversity of wetlands, and 36 miles of headwater streams.
+The Preserve includes stunning northern hardwood forests, a diversity of wetlands, and 39 miles of headwater streams.

 The land sits directly at a crossroads for far-ranging wildlife.
 To the west lie the Worcester Mountains—the only remaining undeveloped mountain range in Vermont.
 To the north is Vermont’s Northeastern Highlands, also called the Northeast Kingdom.
 The area between them is known as the ‘Worcester to Kingdom’ linkage.
 The Preserve lies at the heart of the linkage sandwiched between three intact forest blocks that total 85,000 acres just north of Vermont’s capital city.